s4hubhamp/easy-carousel-backend/README.MD

 ## Installation

-To install project run in project directory:
+To install project run in project directory

 ```
 npm i